mrstebo/mrstebo/README.md

 ## Who am I? :thinking:

 I am a software developer from Manchester, UK.
-I have been programming since 2010 when I received an apprenticeship from Hitachi Automotive Systems.
+I have been programming since 2010 when I got my first IT role as an apprenticeship.

 Since then I have been exploring lots of different languages and frameworks, and have gained understanding of Azure and AWS cloud infrastructure.